Near-Linear Time Local Polynomial Nonparametric Estimation with Box Kernels: Numerical results

-We first compare the running times of our fast local polynomial regression implementation (Algorithm \ref{alg:main}, denoted as \texttt{FastLPR}) with the baseline R package \texttt{locpol} under various simulation settings in Figure \ref{fig:d1k0} ($d=1,k=0$), Figure \ref{fig:d1k1} ($d=1,k=1$) and Figure \ref{fig:d2} ($d=2,k=0$).
-Note that for $d=2$ we only experiment with local mean averaging ($k=0$) because the \texttt{locpol} package only supports $k=0$ for $d>1$.
+We first compare the running times of our fast local polynomial regression implementation (Algorithm \ref{alg:main}, denoted as \texttt{FastLPR}) with the baseline R package \texttt{locpol} under various simulation settings in Figure \ref{fig:d1k0} ($d=1,k=0$), Figure \ref{fig:d1k1} ($d=1,k=1$) and Figure \ref{fig:d2} ($d=2,k=0$). { The ground-truth functions $f:\mathbb R^d\to\mathbb R$ are defined as $f(x_1,\cdots,x_d) = \sum_{i=1}^d \sin(x_i)$.} Note that for $d=2$ we only experiment with local mean averaging ($k=0$) because the \texttt{locpol} package only supports $k=0$ for $d>1$.
 For all experimental setups, the running times are reported under varying number of training and testing points, all uniformly sampled from the unit cube $[0,1]^d$.

-From Figures~\ref{fig:d1k0}, \ref{fig:d1k1} and \ref{fig:d2}, we observe that as the number of testing points ($s$) or the training points become larger, our advantage is more significant.
+From Figures~\ref{fig:d1k0}, \ref{fig:d1k1} and \ref{fig:d2}, we observe that as the number of testing points ($s$) or the training points become larger, the advantages of our proposed algorithm are more significant.
 In particular, when 1,024,000 training and testing points are present under the setting of $k=1$ and $d=1$, Algorithm~\ref{alg:main} achieves $40,000\times$ speed-up over the naive implementation in \texttt{locpol}.
 The reason is that the naive implementation has $\Theta\left(ns\right)$ time complexity whereas ours is $O\left((n+s)\log^d n\right)$.

+{ We compare our algorithm with a baseline implementation of local polynomial regression in Figures \ref{fig:d3k0}, \ref{fig:d3k1}, \ref{fig:d3k2} on 3-dimensional data (i.e., $d=3$) with polynomial degrees ranging from $k=0$ to $k=2$.
+Because the \texttt{locpol} package in R only supports $k=0$ for $d>1$, we compare our proposed algorithm with our own brute-force implementation of local polynomial regression in C++.
+As we can observe from the figures, our proposed algorithm still consistently outperforms the baseline implementation for all polynomial degrees in the case of $d=3$.

+We also compare memory consumptions between our method and the naive method in Table~\ref{tab:memory}.
+For all experiments we fix $d=3$ and $s = 4000$ (we found different $s$ do not affect the memory consumption of both methods by much).
+As we can observe from Table \ref{tab:memory}, our implementation consumes significantly more memory compared to baseline because the multi-dimensional binary indexed trees is quite a memory-intensive data structure, even with lazy memory allocation schemes in place.
+Nevertheless, the highest amount of memory consumption (approximately 7GB for $d=3$, $k=2$ and $n=64,000$) is still well within the limit of modern main memories on desktop or workspace computers.
+Such memory consumption is worthy because of the significant improvement in running time our proposed algorithm brings. }

 Lastly, we report in Figure \ref{fig:time_budget} the function reconstruction errors of both FastLPR and the baseline method in \texttt{locpol} under fixed running time budgets.
 We fix number of testing points to be $4000$ and the bandwidth parameter $h$ takes values of $n^{-1/3}$, $n^{-1/4}$ and $n^{-1/5}$.
 Figure~\ref{fig:time_budget} shows under given time budgets, our proposed FastLPR algorithm processes much more observations (training samples) and therefore achieves significantly smaller reconstruction error.